vivignutz/second-portfolio-project/README.md

 - Get an immediate result from my interaction, after all, is what is constantly sought after accessing social networks

-- As the creator of the site, we would like to :
+- [As the creator of the site, we would like to:]

-- Offer a secure, easy to use site that any adult person can access and immediately be interacting with the game, having fun with each correct move, no matter where he is
+- Offer a secure, easy to use game that any adult person can access and immediately be interacting with the cards, having fun with each correct move, no matter where he is.

 2. Scope Plane